origo-map/origo-documentation/content/styles.md

 ### Square

 A square style can be defined with the help of a subset of OpenLayers [RegularShape](https://openlayers.org/en/latest/apidoc/module-ol_style_RegularShape-RegularShape.html).
+Rotation attribute defaults to 0, value should be set in radian.
 Scale attribute defaults to no scaling factor, preferred to use radius to control size of style object.
+Radius defaults to 7.

 #### Square example